godotengine/godot-docs/contributing/how_to_contribute.rst

 - **Review Code Contributions**
   All pull requests need to be thoroughly reviewed before they can be merged into the master branch.
   Help us get a headstart by participating in the code review process.
-  .. add a howto/chat to join
+  .. where should devs go to join these efforts?

   Read more about our **style guide and other requirements**: :ref:`doc_pr_review_guidelines`

 - **Write Plugins (GDScript, C#, & more)**
   Community addons are not directly included in the core engine download or repository, yet they provide essential quality of life upgrades for your fellow game developers.
   Upload your plugins to the `Godot Asset Library <https://godotengine.org/asset-library/asset>`_ to make them available to others.
+  .. update to talk about Asset Store later

 - **Demo projects (GDScript, C#, and making Assets)** We provide new users with `demo projects <https://github.com/godotengine/godot-demo-projects/>`_ so they can quickly test new features or get familiar with the engine in the first place.
   At industry events, we might even exhibit these demo projects to showcase what Godot can do!
-  Help improve existing projects or supply your own to be added to the pool, and join the `Contributor RocketChat <https://chat.godotengine.org/channel/demo-content>`_ to talk about it.
+  Help improve existing projects or supply your own to be added to the pool, and join `this channel <https://chat.godotengine.org/channel/demo-content>`_ in the Contributor RocketChat to talk about it.

 - **Documentation**
   The documentation is one of the most essential parts of any tech project, yet the need to document new features and substantial changes often gets overlooked.
-  Join the `Contributor RocketChat <https://chat.godotengine.org/channel/documentation>`_ to improve the Godot Engine with your technical writing skills.
+  Join the `documentation team <https://chat.godotengine.org/channel/documentation>`_ to improve the Godot Engine with your technical writing skills.

 - **Translations (spoken languages other than English)** Are you interested in making the Godot Engine more accessible to non-English speakers?
-  Community-translations are hosted `here <https://hosted.weblate.org/projects/godot-engine/godot/>`_
+  Community-translations are hosted `here <https://hosted.weblate.org/projects/godot-engine/godot/>`_.

 Community support